-Personal Investment Management Service
+Personal Investment Management Service (PIMS)

-Our single premium portfolio bond is built around a simple proposition of choice, flexibility and tax-efficiency.
+PIMS, our single premium portfolio bond is built around a simple proposition of choice, flexibility and tax-efficiency.

 We have pulled together this list of frequently asked questions to help answer some of your most common queries.